Get started

 • There are two classes of homemade food producers.
 The class you fall under determines who inspects your home kitchen.
 Regardless of your class, you must attend a food processing course.

-• Class A (Direct sales): If you only sell directly to the consumer (without shipping), you may conduct your own health inspections
+• Class A (Direct sales): If you only sell directly to the consumer (including shipped directly or via a 3rd party delivery service), you may conduct your own health inspections

 • Class B (Indirect sales): If you sell through a third-party retailer such as a market, bakery, or restaurant, your home kitchen must be inspected annually by the county health department.
 In SF, that would be the SF Department of Public Health.